ScienceComputing/Python_Programming/Utilities/Class/OOP.md

 Inheritance is a valuable feature in OOP languages, enabling us to tailor the functionality of existing classes without the need to start re-implement methods from scratch.

+Inheritance allows class attributes to be passed down, and it's possible to modify the values of these class attributes in the child class.

 ```
 class Variant:
     def __init__(self, chrom, position, ref, alt):